Find Grad Schools

 7 Yearly Graduations

 The 15th most popular school in the country for quality control tech majors who are seeking their master's degree is East Carolina University.
-Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-The quality control tech program at East Carolina University awarded 7 master's degrees during the 2020-2021 school year.
-Of these students, 86% were women and 43% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 7 people received their master's degree in quality control tech from ECU.

 #17